JdeRobot/FPGA-robotics/phys_fpga/README.md

 # Nexys4DDR Xilinx projects

 Interfacing the OV7670 camera with a Xilinx Nexys4 FPGA and displaying the video through VGA.
-There are VHDL and verilog versions
+There are VHDL and Verilog versions

 ### [ov7670_rgb_yuv_80x60](xilinx_nexys4/ov7670_rgb_yuv_80x60)